Introducing Delta Signals: Geospatial Event Intelligence for Satellite Monitoring

 Delta Signals uses publicly available event data enriched through an AI analysis pipeline developed by Off-Nadir Delta.
 The platform is an independent project and is not affiliated with any organization or institution.

-Remote sensing specialist with 10+ years in satellite data processing.
+Remote sensing specialist with 10+ years in satellite data processing and AI.
 Founder of Off-Nadir Lab.
-Master's in Satellite Oceanography (Kyushu University).
+Master's in Earth System Science and Technology (Kyushu University).
 Co-author, Remote Sensing Encyclopedia.
 More about the author →